YooHoo to the Rescue: Release

 YooHoo to the Rescue was released on March 15, 2019, on Netflix with the first 26 episodes.
+The next 13 episodes were released on October 11, 2019, and the final 13 were released on March 25, 2020.

 Media information

 Mondo TV secured a global licensing and merchandising deal with Panini that will market a line of products that include stickers, trading cards and photocards, set to launch in early 2018.